Horizon House is a residential and sheltered-employment centre specialising in the holistic care of people with a

 The residents need caring, growth, self-esteem, socialising and relationships.
 Like all of us, they too, have dreams of things they would like to do.
 But, being intellectually disabled, they are vulnerable and that is why they require a safe environment in which they can come into their own.

 Based on their intellectual abilities and interests, the residents join one of ten work areas.
 This allows them to make a meaningful contribution through sewing, recycling, repair work, cooking, gardening or something else in a sheltered environment.
-At the same time, the work areas offer therapeutic value and all the benefits of a proper job – servitude, recognition, pride, self-esteem, companionship, quality of life and hope.
+At the same time, the work areas offer therapeutic value and all the benefits of a proper job – self-worth, recognition, pride, companionship, quality of life and hope.